jspm/jspm-resolve/resolver-spec.md

 }
 ```

-In addition if there is a `"bin"` object with an entry exactly matching the `"name"` field in the package.json file,
+In addition if there is a `"bin"` string, or object with an entry exactly matching the `"name"` field in the package.json file,
 then that will be treated as a bin map with the highest precedence:

 ```json